mort-sh/docs/documentation/SvelteKit.md

 - `-w`/`--watch` — watch files in `src/lib` for changes and rebuild the package
 - `-i`/`--input` — the input directory which contains all the files of the package.
 Defaults to `src/lib`
 - `-o`/`--output` — the output directory where the processed files are written to.
 Your `package.json`'s `exports` should point to files inside there, and the `files` array should include that folder.
 Defaults to `dist`
+- `-p`/`--preserve-output` — prevent deletion of the output directory before packaging.
+Defaults to `false`, which means that the output directory will be emptied first
 - `-t`/`--types` — whether or not to create type definitions (`d.ts` files).
 We strongly recommend doing this as it fosters ecosystem library quality.
 Defaults to `true`
 - `--tsconfig` - the path to a tsconfig or jsconfig.
 When not provided, searches for the next upper tsconfig/jsconfig in the workspace path.